julianomacielferreira/julianomacielferreira/README.md

 ## Hi there, I'm Juliano 👋

 I live in Florianópolis, Santa Catarina, with my wife and teenage son.
-I'm a professional passionate about learning and continuous improvement, facing new challenges with enthusiasm and dedication.
+I'm a professional Software Developer passionate about learning and continuous improvement, facing new challenges with enthusiasm and dedication.

-Skills and Experience

-- Software Development: Experience with various technologies, including:
+Experience with various technologies, including:

 - Frameworks and programming languages: Angular, PHP, Java, Python
 - Databases: MySQL
 - Development tools: Docker, Redis, Pub/Sub, and RabbitMQ